RasaHQ/rasa-demo/README.md

 This will install the bot and all of its requirements.
 Note that it was written in Python 3 so might not work with PY2.

-To train the core model: `make train-core` (this will take 2h+ to train, if you want to train it faster, try the training command with `--augmentation 0`)
+To train the core model: `make train-core` (this will take 2h+ and a significant amount of memory to train, if you want to train it faster, try the training command with `--augmentation 0`)